Getting in the door isn’t that difficult.

 You can wow people with your technology know-how now and try to win them over later, once they find out you’re honest and reliable.
 But the reality is, you need people to start liking you within the first few seconds of your relationship.
 That’s really all you have to get off on the right foot.

 People do business with people.
 Period.
-So put down the toys, pick up the damn phone, and start talking.
+So put down the toys, log out of the sales app, pick up the damn phone, and start talking.
 Or better yet, meet in person.
 It takes a bit more time and effort, but I guarantee your results will prove the time was well spent.

 Test Your Referral Savvy

-I’m conducting a new study on referrals, and I need your help.
+I’m conducting research on referrals, and I need your help.
 Please take my 14-question Referral I.Q.
 Quiz.
 The questions are mostly “Yes/No,” and it should take less than four minutes to complete.
 Once you’ve finished, you’ll be bounced over to a results page, where you can see the aggregated answers from everyone who has participated.

 My goal is to get a 1,000-person sample, so please invite your network to take the quiz as well.
 Participation is anonymous, and I promise you won’t be added to any lists.
 Thanks in advance for your support!